applecargo/applecargo.github.io/dev/mergent.md

     * the system measures one combined resistance of anything and anybody that participates in the circuitry.
     * if there is interpersonal touch gesture changes between somebody who is building up the circuitry, the measured combined resistance changes.
     * the system have several methods invented to recognize which kind of gesture has been performed in the circuitry.
-    * we will cover how this touch gesture pattern recognition designed.
+    * we will cover how this touch gesture pattern recognition is designed.

   * categories of touch gesture patterns to be recognized